cognetive/network_stresser/tests/skydive_tests/README.md

 - Note 1:
 If you are running the stresser from a pod inside the k8s cluster, you should allow access to k8s from that pod.
-In order to do that, execute:
+In order to do that, execute from the host side where you can enter this pod (not from the pod itself):
     ````
     > kubectl create clusterrolebinding default-admin --clusterrole cluster-admin --serviceaccount=default:default
     ````